rlupton20/blog/blog/content/posts/object-threading-models.md

 We can't just call methods because then we start executing a foreign core's object methods on the wrong core.
 The natural thing to do is to introduce queues, and have objects read messages and dispatch data to each other asynchronously on these queues.
 If our queues are single-producer-single-consumer then we don't need full sequential consistency, and can manage with release semantics on writes and acquire semantics on read, which is already guaranteed on regular writes and reads in the x86_64 instruction set anyway (these semantics place guarantees on the order on which memory changes are observed, but not when).

-Note that the data must go via L3 cache still, but that happens asynchronously, and the core won't be waiting for the synchronization to happen (that is, for a memory fence instruction to do its work) and can progress with something else
+Note that the data must still be synchronized eventually, but that happens asynchronously, and the core won't be waiting for the synchronization to happen (that is, for a memory fence instruction to do its work) and can progress with something else

 At that point method calls are redundant, and our objects are actually just loops acting on data arriving in queues[^2].
 What we really have is a small actor model.